Obama advisers fret over pipeline's political risks

 The pipeline has galvanized that discontent, leading to protests in Washington and across the country.
-More than 6,000 opponents have signed up to form a human ring around the White House on Sunday in what they hope will be a dramatic signal to keep the pressure on Obama, according to environmental groups.
+More than 6,000 opponents have signed up to form a human ring around the White House on Sunday in what they hope will be a dramatic signal to Obama, according to environmental groups.

-"The potential that it's actually going to deflate their bodies on the ground in key states... is kind of a new concern," said one environmental advocate close to the administration.
+"The potential that it's actually going to deflate their bodies on the ground in key states ... is kind of a new concern," said one environmental advocate close to the administration.
+He said officials were "very nervous" about the overlap between activists and potential political campaigners.

+That concern has grounding.
+The Sierra Club, a prominent environmental advocacy group, said approval of the pipeline would dampen enthusiasm among its 1.4 million members and supporters to fight for Obama next year.

+"If he approves this pipeline, it will be increasingly difficult for our members to stand behind the president," said Michael Brune, the group's executive director.

 Some administration policy advisers expect the pipeline will be approved because of the energy security and jobs it would create, according to one source who met with two White House staffers about the subject recently.